 10. Having a colonoscopy.

 Colonoscopies are a vital part of preventative health — especially as we get older!
 But if you’ve ever seen someone prep for one, you probably know they’re not a lot of fun.
 While this procedure is very safe, it does have associated risks.
 In fact, colonoscopies are about 10 times riskier than early induced abortion.

 To sum it up, abortion is usually made to sound a lot scarier and more dangerous than it really is.
 The fact is, nearly everything we do in our lives is associated with some amount of risk, no matter how small.
 If you’re thinking of having an abortion, rest assured that it is one of the safest medical procedures available today.
-Not only that, you’re in good company — around 3 in 10 women will have an abortion by the time they’re 45.
+Not only that, you’re in good company — nearly one in four women in the United States (23.7%) will have an abortion by age 45.
 You’ll be just fine.